 Stipend and Work Hours Read More

-Senate Fellows are awarded a stipend that reflects the requirements of living and working in Albany, New York.
-The Senate Fellows stipend is $40,000.
-The stipend is not financial aid for academic work, on-campus or classroom study.
+Senate Fellows are awarded a stipend of $50,000 for the nine-month duration of the program.
+On an annualized basis, this stipend would be equivalent to $65,000.
+The stipend is not financial aid for academic work, on campus or classroom study.
 The stipend is paid in biweekly installments following an initial two-week lag.
 Senate Fellows are required to work a minimum of 35 hours per week, or 70 hours per biweekly pay period.
 Due to the nature of legislative work, longer hours may sometimes be necessary.
 Fellows must work through the last scheduled date of the program to receive the full and timely payment of their final biweekly stipend check.

 Housing Read More